 - A real risk that the accused will fail to attend court again

-- A substantial danger or risk to the public
+- The is substantial likelihood that the person charges will pose a danger or risk to the public

 - There is a real potential that the accused will continue to break the law